As an Amazon Associate, I earn from qualifying purchases.

 Yes!!
 And you should, because it will save you so much time in the morning.
 And it has worked so well that I’m kicking myself for not thinking of it earlier.

 Plus, if you have a batch of scrambled eggs in the fridge, you can easily whip up a batch of Ham and Swiss Quiche or Bacon Egg Rolls for a fun and savory make-ahead breakfast.
-Related: Easy Make-Ahead Breakfast Recipes, Whole30 Breakfast Sausage, Oat Milk Pancakes, Easy Healthy Meal Prep, and How to Bake Bacon).
+Related: Easy Make-Ahead Breakfast Recipes, Whole30 Breakfast Sausage, Oat Milk Pancakes, Easy Meal Prep, and How to Bake Bacon).

 How Long Do Scrambled Eggs Last in the Fridge?